Project TIER is collaborating with the CURE (Curating for Reproducibility) Consortium to offer this workshop on curating for reproducibility.

 - How to curate a research package for reproducibility using the CURE workflow

-We will be able to host a maximum of 12 participants at the workshop.
 The primary criteria for selection will be:

 - Evidence of candidate’s interest in and commitment to incorporating principles and practices of transparency and reproducibility into their own work at their institutions.